CertifaiAI/dataset-preparation/README.md

 - video     = video path

 Optional Flags:
-- frames    = The frame rate of video.
+- frames    = frame rate of video.
 Default value is set to 30.
 - interval  = Time (in seconds) to capture frame.
 Default value is set to 1 second
-- counter   = The image number after assigned id, default is set to 1.
+- counter   = image number after unique id, default is set to 1.

 eg:
 User want to extract image every 5 second from a 30 fps video on path ../data/dashcam.MP4